AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: Adapting Embedding Models to African Languages

 \subsection{Experimental Settings}

-We fine-tuned \textit{mE5-Large-Instruct} using the open-sourced \texttt{FlagEmbedding} training repository based on BGE Reranker v2 m3 recipe~\citep{chen2024bgem3embeddingmultilingualmultifunctionality}.
-Training was performed with \texttt{torchrun} on a single GPU.
-The key settings are summarized in Table~\ref{tab:train-config}.
-We followed the default implementation of contrastive learning with cross-device negatives and enabled knowledge distillation with teacher scores provided by BGE Reranker v2 m3.

-We trained for one epoch over the curated cross-lingual dataset, with logging every 100 steps and checkpoint saving every 100 steps.
-All samples in a batch were drawn from the same dataset (\texttt{--same\_dataset\_within\_batch}) to maintain consistent supervision.
+We fine-tuned \textit{mE5-Large-Instruct}~\citep{wang2024multilinguale5textembeddings} on our curated cross-lingual training data using the open-sourced \texttt{FlagEmbedding}\footnote{\url{https://github.com/FlagOpen/FlagEmbedding}} training repository.
+We followed the default implementation of contrastive learning with cross-device negatives and enabled knowledge distillation with teacher scores provided by BGE Reranker v2 m3~\citep{chen2024bgem3embeddingmultilingualmultifunctionality}.
+All samples in a batch were drawn from the same dataset to maintain consistent supervision.
+Training was performed on a single GPU and the key hyperparameters are summarized in Table~\ref{tab:train-config}.
+We trained the model for one epoch with logging every 100 steps and checkpoint saving every 100 steps.
 The resulting model is referred to as \textbf{\afriefive}.
 We provide brief descriptions of the baseline models in Appendix \ref{subsec:baseline}.